Educational Activities and Resources

 This course is offered during the spring semester.
 There is one laboratory session per week (with sections on Monday, Tuesday, Wednesday and Thursday afternoons) and one lecture, on Thursday mornings from 9:40 to 10:30 AM.

-Biology 3820 is a (relatively) new interdisciplinary course (first taught Spring Semester 2010) designed to highlight the many connections between the physical and biological sciences.
+Biology 3550 (previously 3820) is an interdisciplinary course designed to highlight the many connections between the physical and biological sciences.
 The course is intended for undergraduate majors in any of the sciences:

 - Biology majors can expect to learn how the principles they have learned in chemistry, math and physics classes can lead to a deeper understanding of biological processes.